 If you’re thinking about canceling your card to avoid the annual fee, consider calling the issuer first, as closing your accounts can affect your credit.
 Banks may be willing to waive your annual fee, especially if it’s the first year, or offer a statement credit or rewards points to keep you as a customer.

 Sometimes, picking up the phone and giving your card issuer a call may result in a benefit that could, in the long run, help with your credit health.
-However, none of these perks can replace being a responsible card user who pays off his or her bills in full and on time every month.
+But none of these perks can replace being a responsible card user who pays off their bills in full and on time every month.